We have about 100,000 hairs on our heads. Each hair shaft has three layers, with the cuticle, or outside layer, protecting the two inner layers.

 Relaxers.
 Relaxers (straighteners) work by breaking chemical bonds in curly hair.
 Relaxers containing lye can cause skin irritation and hair breakage.
 Although "no lye" relaxers may cause less irritation, both types of relaxers can cause problems if they are used in the wrong way (for example, if they're mixed incorrectly or left on the hair for too long).
 Scratching, brushing, or combing your hair right before a chemical relaxing treatment can increase these risks.
 And don't use relaxers — or any hair treatment — if your scalp is irritated.

-If you decide to keep straightening your hair, you'll need to wait at least 6 weeks before your next treatment to protect your hair.
+If you decide to keep straightening your hair, you'll need to wait at least 6 weeks before your next treatment.
+That gives your hair a chance to grow enough so you can straighten just the new growth, without touching hair that’s already been straightened.
+Putting more chemicals on hair that’s already been straightened can really damage your hair.
 Relaxers can cause hair breakage when used over a period of time, even when they're used properly.
 Using blow-dryers, curling or straightening irons, or color on chemically relaxed hair can also increase the risk of damage.

 Perms.
 Perms take straight hair and make it curly.
 The risks are similar to those associated with relaxers.